-A group known as the Kesennuma Health and Longevity Corps, of which Konami Sports Club Co., Ltd. is a principal contingent, was selected by the Ministry of Economy, Trade, and Industry to support regional healthcare operations as part of its 2011 Tōhoku revitalization effort.
+"Kesennuma Health and Longevity Corps," principal contingent Konami Sports (then Konami Sports Club Co., Ltd.,) was selected by the Ministry of Economy, Trade, and Industry to support regional healthcare operations as part of its 2011 Tōhoku revitalization effort.

-Made up of six organizations, including regional medical institutions, a university, and health-related businesses, its mission is to promote healthy living to victims located in the Motoyoshi District of Kesennuma City, Miyagi Prefecture through various events focusing on public awareness and health services covering exercise, nutrition, medical consultations, and other important areas.
+Made up of six organizations, including regional medical institutions, a university, and health-related businesses, its mission was to promote healthy living to victims located in the Motoyoshi District of Kesennuma City, Miyagi Prefecture through various events focusing on public awareness and health services covering exercise, nutrition, medical consultations, and other important areas.

 Additionally, sodium intake is relatively higher in the Tōhoku region, and is considered a possible cause behind the increased rate of hypertension seen there.
-With this in mind, dietary changes involving low-sodium foods are a key part of the Corps' operations.
+With this in mind, dietary changes involving low-sodium foods was a key part of the Corps' operations.